In Javascript, variables are containers that we use to store values. Two ‘special’ ones that we will encounter more frequently are undefined

 .

-Both have similarities in the sense that they are used to indicate that a variable does not have a meaningful (or valid, or any) value.
+Both have similarities, in the sense that they are used to indicate that a variable does not have a meaningful value (or valid, or value at all).

 However, they have different meanings and uses: